cherag1979/assessment-for-isentia/README.md

 * If command not found, in order to install git and npm you will need a package manager tool such homebrew
 * From your terminal do brew -v
 * If command not found then run command: ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-* After Installation successful!, run below commands to install git and maven
+* After Installation successful!, run below commands to install git and npm
 * brew install git
 * brew install node
-* Do the following installs using npm npm install -g protractor npm install -s cucumber@1.3.1 install --save-dev protractor-cucumber-framework
+* Do the following installs using npm
+* npm install -g protractor
+* npm install -s cucumber@1.3.1
+* install --save-dev protractor-cucumber-framework

 ## Running the tests

-* Clone this repository from GitHub or
 * Copy the clone URL of this Github repository
-* Open Terminal on Mac or cmd on windows and go into the folder where repository needs to be saved
+* Open Terminal on Mac and go into the folder where repository needs to be saved
 * Do git clone <url>
+* Open conf.js and provide the correct relative path for frameworkPath (relative to this config file)
+* Before running the test, execute this command to start selenium server on another terminal window: webdriver-manager start
 * Run the test by executing this command: protractor conf.js